derekdowling/go-json-spec-handler/README.md

 [![GoDoc](https://godoc.org/github.com/derekdowling/go-json-spec-handler?status.png)](https://godoc.org/github.com/derekdowling/go-json-spec-handler)[![Build Status](https://travis-ci.org/derekdowling/go-json-spec-handler.svg?branch=master)](https://travis-ci.org/derekdowling/go-json-spec-handler)

-Go API helpers for achieving a [JSON API Specification](http://jsonapi.org/) compatible backend.
+Go API helpers for creating a [JSON API Specification](http://jsonapi.org/) compatible backend.

 ## Mission

 To make writing an API that matches the JSON Specification easy in Go.
+And if you don't care about all of that, a structured and consistent response format for creating APIs.

 ## Installation